elpimous/yellow_robot/calibration_setup.md

 install Ros_package :

--install ros_melodic,
+- install ros_melodic,
--navigate to catkin_ws/src/
+- navigate to catkin_ws/src/
--create a Directory (ex: yellow_dog)
+- create a Directory (ex: yellow_dog)
--in this directory, copy the following dirs : mini_ros, spot_bullet, spot_micro, and spot_real
+- in this directory, copy the following dirs : mini_ros, spot_bullet, spot_micro, and spot_real
--navigate to ~/catkin_ws
+- navigate to ~/catkin_ws
--run terminal command : catkin_make
+- run terminal command : catkin_make

 Let's go for calibration (assume that your teensy is correctly connected to your master_board (jetson nano, RPI...), serial and 5v conected)